carbon-language/carbon-lang/docs/design/generics/details.md

 TODO: Examples

-**Implication:** Can't do `impl` lookup with generic arguments, even if you can see a matching templated definition, since there may be a more-specific match and we want to be assured that we always get the same result any time we do an `impl` lookup.
+**Implication:** Can't do `impl` lookup with generic arguments, even if you can see a matching parameterized definition, since there may be a more-specific match and we want to be assured that we always get the same result any time we do an `impl` lookup.

 TODO: Example